Skip to content

 The adjustment itself is a very gentle and controlled touch applied to a specific point on the side of your neck.
 The goal is to guide the Atlas back into its proper position with minimal force.
 This single, precise correction is designed to restore balance to the entire spine and take pressure off the brainstem, allowing your body’s natural healing ability to take over.
 Many of the techniques we use are built on this foundation of gentle, specific care.

-What to Expect During an Adjustment
+What to Expect During Your Adjustment

 Regardless of the specific technique, an upper cervical adjustment is a comfortable and gentle experience.
 You won’t feel any sudden movements or hear any loud noises.
 Most people feel a sense of relaxation as their muscles begin to release tension and blood flow improves.
 It’s a calm process that signals your body to begin healing itself.